BeataMaro/WildCamp/README.md

 # WildCamp - Vacation rental website.

 Application for presenting places to rent for a trip stays.
-The website allows creating a user profile by registering, and then adding, editing, deleting campgrounds.
+The website allows creating a user profile by registering, and then adding, editing and deleting campgrounds.
 It also provides the option of reviewing other places and rating based on the number of stars.

 ## Technologies
 Project is created with: